bitrix24/b24restdocs/api-reference/landing/page/block-methods/landing-landing-favorite-block.md

 {% note info %}

-This method can be useful when deleting a block from saved items.
+This method may be useful when removing a block from saved items.

 {% endnote %}